Key Performance Indicators

 We understand that for a large volume of customers their bill is becoming increasingly concerning.
 This is hard to navigate for many and finding accurate information on Generation Capacity is difficult.

-Should Generation Capacity be a concern to your business, you can read Eirgrid and SONI’s Generation Capacity Statement (2019 – 2028) here.
+Should Generation Capacity be a concern to your business, you can read Eirgrid and SONI’s Generation Capacity Statement (2019 – 2028).

 For any electrical interruptions or emergencies, you should contact NIE Networks immediately on 03457 643 643.